Conditional Time Series Forecasting with Convolutional Neural Networks: Introduction

-A convolutional neural network (CNNs) is a type of network that has recently gained popularity due to its success in classification problems (e.g. image recognition \cite{krizhevsky12} or time series classification \cite{wang16}).
+A convolutional neural network (CNNs), see \cite{lecun98}, is a biologically-inspired type of deep neural network (DNN) that has recently gained popularity due to its success in classification problems (e.g. image recognition \cite{krizhevsky12} or time series classification \cite{wang16}).
 The CNN consists of a sequence of convolutional layers, the output of which is connected only to local regions in the input.
 This is achieved by sliding a filter, or weight matrix, over the input and at each point computing the dot product between the two (i.e. a convolution between the input and filter).
 This structure allows the model to learn filters that are able to recognize specific patterns in the input data.
-The authors in \cite{binkowski17} propose to use an autoregressive-type weighting system for forecasting financial time series, where the weights are allowed to be data-dependent by learning them through a CNN.
-Besides this paper, literature on financial time series forecasting with convolutional architectures is still scarce, as these type of networks are much more commonly applied in classification problems.
+Recent advances in CNNs for time series forecasting include \cite{mittelman15} where the authors propose an undecimated convolutional network for time series modelling based on the undecimated wavelet transform and \cite{binkowski17} in which the authors propose to use an autoregressive-type weighting system for forecasting financial time series, where the weights are allowed to be data-dependent by learning them through a CNN.
+In general literature on financial time series forecasting with convolutional architectures is still scarce, as these types of networks are much more commonly applied in classification problems.
 Intuitively, the idea of applying CNNs to time series forecasting would be to learn filters that represent certain repeating patterns in the series and use these to forecast the future values.
-Due to the layered structure of CNNs, they might work well on noisy series, by discarding in each subsequent layer the noise and extracting only the meaningful patterns.
+Due to the layered structure of CNNs, they might work well on noisy series, by discarding in each subsequent layer the noise and extracting only the meaningful patterns, in this way bearing similarities to neural networks which use wavelet transformed time series (i.e. a split in high- and low-frequency components) as input, see e.g. \cite{aussem97}, \cite{lahmiri14}.